hestiacp/hestiacp/docs/docs/user-guide/account.md

 ### Login restrictions

-Hestia has the following options to help you secure your account:
+DevIT has the following options to help you secure your account:

 - Disable login into the account.
 - Whitelist your IP address to login into your account.